-Sessional appointment letters shall also indicate the start and termination dates of the appointment.
-The University acknowledges that sessional lecturers may have preparatory work to do before the start date and sometimes may have to deal with grading tasks after the termination date.
-Sessional lecturers are not required to respond to inquiries from students or the academic unit after the final grades have been approved by the Dean or equivalent, provided they have ensured that the academic unit is in possession of all materials needed to process any formal grade appeals and deferred exams.
+Sessional appointment letters shall also indicate the start and termination dates of the appointment and stipulate that the University acknowledges that sessional lecturers may have preparatory work to do before the start date and sometimes may have to deal with grading tasks after the termination date.
+The letter shall also state that sessional lecturers are not required to respond to inquiries from students or the academic unit after the final grades have been approved by the Dean or equivalent, provided they have ensured that the academic unit is in possession of all materials needed to process any formal grade appeals and deferred exams.